markNZed/processism-react-three/storyboard.md

 For example, consider how a dog might bark at most strangers.
 We might think of barking as an inherent trait of the dog, but the behavior actually depends on the environment and the dog's past experiences.
 The dog might not bark at a particular stranger for reasons that aren't immediately obvious, illustrating how behavior is shaped by past interactions and the specific context in which it occurs.

 By understanding both the structure and behavior of systems as ongoing processes shaped by interactions, we gain insights into how systems evolve, adapt, and continually reshape the world around them.

+## 3.9.
+Recap Scene: Navigating Systems and Levels
+### 3.9.1.
+Objective
+Summarize the concepts of systems, levels, and their interconnections, preparing the audience to explore relations and interactions in more depth.
+### 3.9.2.
+Animation
+A multi-layered diagram unfolds, showing systems within systems.
+Arrows indicate interactions across different levels, and certain elements highlight how changes at one level affect others.
+The visual emphasizes the nested and interconnected nature of systems.
+### 3.9.3.
+Narration
+We've journeyed through the concept of systems and levels, recognizing that processes are not isolated—they exist within nested systems that interact across various scales.
+We've seen how changes at one level can influence others, highlighting the importance of considering context and scale when examining processes.

+Understanding these layers helps us appreciate the complexity and interconnectedness of the world.
+As we move forward, we'll delve deeper into the relations and interactions that drive these systems, exploring how they shape the dynamics we observe.

 # 4. Section: Interplay of Structure and Change
 ## 4.1.
 Objective